kphannan/OpenLCB/prototypes/Arduino/sketches/README.txt

     and 0 to 100 in the data, waiting 100msec in between.
     Works with CAN2USBuinoLEDPWM.

-CanMrrlcbTest: (Bob Jacobsen)
-    Develop a library for doing the MRRLCB link setup.

-CAN2EtherNetuino: (Bob Jacobsen)
-    A CAN-Ethernet bridge for the LEDuino.
-Just forwards frames, not a full OpenLCB router.

 MrrlcbCanEtherNet: (Bob Jacobsen)
     Develop an OpenLCB Ethernet router - not yet done